matplotlib/CZI_2024-06_mpl/proposal.md

 independent control of the figure life-cycle compared to its UI appearance, and we propose to integrate this prototype into the main library.

+We have identified two barriers to new contributors to Matplotlib: difficulty in finding an good issue and delays in the review process.
+To address the first, we will continue to identify and roadmap how to implement "good first issues".
+By labeling the issues in the GitHub UI they are discoverable and the roadmap provides context and guidance to someone new to the library.
+Secondly, we will prioritize reviewing PRs from new contributors to help them be merged in a timely manner.
+By being responsive to new contributor's PRs we will improve their contributing experience and in turn increase the rate at which they open subsequent PRs to become a regular contributor.

 We propose to continue full support (1 FTE) for Elliott Sales de Andrade and partial support (.08 FTE) for Thomas Caswell along with travel and equipment support for 2 years.
 The effort will be split with approximately .73 FTE for